LukasWoodtli/WebPage/pelican/content/language_implementation_patterns.md

 *"The lookahead depth **k** in LL(k) is really a maximum not the exact, fixed amount of lookahead each parsing decision uses."*

+## Enhanced Parsing Patterns

+### Parsing with Arbitrary Lookahead

+*"[Some] language constructs [...] only differ on the right side.
+For example, C++ function definitions and declarations are identical until the parser sees `;` or `{` :"*

+    :::cpp
+    void bar() {...} // a function definition void bar(); // a function declaration

+*"function headers can be arbitrarily long, the distinguishing token does not appear at a fixed lookahead position from the left side of the statement."*

+*"The parser can speculatively parse as far ahead as it needs."*

+*"Speculatively matching the alternatives of a rule effectively orders them.
+The first alternative that matches wins.
+This is great because we can use ordering to specify precedence."*

+*"With ordered alternatives, there is no ambiguity because the parser consistently chooses the first of two ambiguous alternatives.
+By having the parser pay attention to the order of alternatives"*

+*"Though speculative parsing has a lot of advantages, there are two drawbacks.
+First, it can make debugging more difficult.
+When the parser speculatively parses ahead, it's easy to get lost with all of the scanning ahead and rewinding.
+Second, backtracking can be extremely slow.
+Fortunately, we can fix the efficiency issue."*

+### Parsing like a Pack Rat

+*"Almost by definition, we use backtracking parsers only when we need to distinguish between similar language constructs.
+If the constructs are similar, the associated grammar likely contains repeated references to the same rule."*

+### Directing the Parse with Semantic Information

+*"The parsers we're working with in this book recognize **context-free languages**.
+A context-free language is a language whose constructs don't depend on the presence of other constructs.
+Unfortunately, some programming languages have context-sensitive phrases.
+To handle context-sensitive phrases with a context-free parser, we have to predicate alternatives.
+In effect, a predicate is just a run-time boolean test that says when it's OK to match an alternative.
+The predicates gate the associated alternatives in and out."*

+*"In C++, the expression `T(6)` is either a function call or a constructor-style typecast depending on whether `T` is a function or type name.
+A C++ parser literally does not know how to interpret `T(6)` without seeing the definition of `T`.
+Such a construct is **context sensitive** and, in this case, ambiguous from a purely syntactic point of view."*

+*"Ambiguous grammars lead to **nondeterministic parsers**"*

+### Pattern 5 Backtracking Parser

+*"This pattern adds speculative parsing support (arbitrary lookahead) to any recursive-descent recognizer."*

+*"[...] we can't map all grammars to recursive-descent parsers.
+Only **non-left-recursive grammars** work (no rule can directly or indirectly invoke itself without consuming a token)."*

+*"[...] we can't always get properly functioning (deterministic) parsers even from non-left-recursive grammars.
+The problem is that fixed lookahead LL parsers need the lookahead sets predicting alternatives to be disjoint."*

+*"This pattern overcomes this lookahead issue by allowing arbitrary lookahead [...].
+To look arbitrarily ahead, we need infrastructure to support backtracking.
+Backtracking also gives us a way to specify the precedence of ambiguous rule alternatives (alternatives that can match the same input).
+Backtracking parsers, by definition, try the alternatives in order."*

+*"Syntactic predicates are grammar fragments that specify the lookahead language predicting an alternative."*

+*"ANTLR's notion of grammars plus syntactic predicates [are called] Parsing Expression Grammars (PEGs)"*

+*"In the functional language world, syntactic predicates are called **parser combinators**"*

+*"Syntactic predicates and speculative parsing are extremely useful when parsing phrases that look the same from the left edge.
+Distinguishing between C++ function definitions and declarations is a prime example"*

+#### Dealing with Actions While Backtracking

+*"Either we disallow actions or disallow actions with side effects, or we parse winning alternatives twice."*

+*"During speculation, all actions are off.
+Once the parser knows an alternative will match, however, it can match the alternative again "with feeling" to do the actions."*

+### Pattern 6 Memoizing Parser

+*"This pattern records partial parsing results during backtracking to guarantee linear parsing performance, at the cost of a small amount of memory."*

+*"Memoizing is a form of dynamic programming"*

+*"Another name for **memoizing recursive-descent parser** is **packrat parser**"*

+*"Memoization only helps us, though, if we invoke the same rule at the same input position more than once."*

+*"For example, upon input `(3+4);`, a backtracking parser derived from the following rule invokes `expr` twice:"*

+    :::antlr-java
+    s : expr '!' // assume backtracking parser tries this alternative
+      | expr ';' // and then this one
+      ;
+    expr : ... ; // match input such as "(3+4)"

+*"Rule `s` invokes `expr` to speculatively match the first alternative. `expr` succeeds, but `s` finds that the next input symbol is `;` and not `!`.
+Rule `s` rewinds the input and tries the second alternative.
+The parser immediately calls `expr` again and at the same input position. [...]
+To avoid reparsing, all we have to do is remember that `expr` succeeded the last time we tried it at this position."*

+*"Packrat parsers are guaranteed to have linear performance [and also] linear space complexity."*

+### Pattern 7 Predicated Parser

+*"This pattern augments any top-down parser with arbitrary boolean expressions that help make parsing decisions."*

+*"These boolean expressions are called semantic predicates and specify the semantic applicability of an alternative.
+Predicates that evaluate to false effectively "turn off" a parser decision path.
+From a grammar point of view, false predicates make alternatives invisible."*

+*"We need semantic predicates when the parser cannot use syntax alone to make parsing decisions, that is, when the parser cannot distinguish between alternatives without using run-time information.
+The most common case is when we need to use symbol table information to guide the parse."*

+*"Predicates are also useful when a parser must recognize multiple versions of an input language.
+For example, the GCC C compiler adds a number of extensions beyond C. Java 5.0 introduced the enum keyword to support enumerated types."*